sparden/Flutter_assignment/README.md

 ## update it to latest Flutter and dart version
  and check for compatible kotlin version too

+## Add New State Management Like bloc , provider ,riverpod

 ## Getting Started

 This project is a starting point for a Flutter application.